Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Hill's Science Diet Adult 11+ Small & Toy Breed Age Defying Formula

-I would also advise trying the Hill's Science Diet Adult 11+ Small & Toy Breed Age Defying Formula.
+I would also advise trying Hill's Science Diet Adult 11+ Small & Toy Breed Age Defying Formula.

-This Poodle dog food has excellent reviews from toy poodle parents on Hill's website, and I've had a positive experience with it myself.
+This Poodle dog food has excellent reviews from toy poodle parents on Hill's website.

 It also contains a great blend of highly digestible ingredients, mind-boosting antioxidants, and joint-supporting omega-3 fatty acids.